davins90/davins90.github.io/content/pages/resume.md

 - 2016: Developed a Web App for evaluating bond emission (yield and price) of the Italian landscape’ small cap (e.g. minibond). *Software*: Python, VBA

+In my [Github](https://github.com/davins90){:target="_blank"} profile you'll find some of my hobby projects:

+- **Meteo Adverse Classifier**: classification algorithm for predicting climate averse future conditions.

+- **Network Analysis Pipeline**: Analysis of submarine telecommunication network via graph theory.

+- **Stock Market Data**: tool for downloading stock market performance of the main worldwide indices.

+- **Accumulation Plan**: tool for simulating a financial accumulation plan over the years, with performance and some other stats.

+- **Churn Prediction**: classification algorithm for predicting churn risk for customers of an insurance company (this solution was built for a public challenge that reach 7th place on around 400 participants).

+- **Auto Traffic Prediction**: regression algorithm for predicting hourly traffic on an interstate in the US.

 Skills
 ----------------------------------------
 I developed an **agile working methodology** using the following tools:

-* *Proficient*: Python, SQL, GIT, Markdown, Bloomberg, Heroku, Streamlit.
+* *Proficient*: Python, SQL, GIT, Markdown, Bloomberg, Heroku, AWS, Streamlit.

-* *Familiar*: C++, Matlab, VBA, R, Tableau, Azure ML, Power BI, Pelican, HTML, CSS,
+* *Familiar*: C++, Matlab, VBA, R, Tableau, Azure ML, Power BI, Pelican, HTML, CSS

 Contact
 ----------